konsaranto/phantom/README.md

 # Overview

 Phantom is a tool which creates backdoor shells from a target machine to an attacker's and hides their pid, persisting through reboots.
 It also hides the files needed to perform the above and replaces netstat.
+It works only on Linux machines.

 **Phantom was created for educational purposes.
 Stay away from illegal activities.**